tejashah88/gaming-ai-coach/README.md

 ## Adding a new provider
 This is similar to the previous section, except it'll require some knowledge of LangChain.
 The main tasks to complete are the following:
-1. Check [this list of possible providers](https://python.langchain.com/docs/integrations/chat/#featured-providers) to verify that the desired model supports multi-modality.
+1. Go to "[Supported models and providers](#supported-models-and-providers)" and double-check if your desired provider is supported.
+Remember that the models in question must support multimodal inputs.
 2. Add the necessary environment variables to your `.env` file for the chosen model provider.
-3. Create a new prompts config file as according to the previous section, and change `prompts_path` accordingly.
-4. Go to `main/gaming_coach.py` and find the following 4 lines.
+3. Go to `main/gaming_coach.py` and find the following 4 lines.
 ```python
 MODEL_PROVIDER = 'openai'
 MODEL_NAME = 'gpt-4o'
 ```
-5. Change the `MODEL_PROVIDER` and `MODEL_NAME` accordingly
+4. Change the `MODEL_PROVIDER` and `MODEL_NAME` accordingly
 ```python
 MODEL_PROVIDER = 'anthropic'
 MODEL_NAME = 'claude-3-5-sonnet-20240620'
 ```
-6. Re-run the coach again with `python -m main.gaming_coach`
+5. Re-run the coach again with `python -m main.gaming_coach`